vishalbakshi/blog/posts/2026-08-21-nothingness/index.md

 At 90 minutes, soft music started playing.
 I opened my eyes and I turned on the underwater lights.
 They were blinding.
 I sat there, head buried in hands, surrending to the inevitable exit from peace.

 I gathered my things and exited the chamber, disoriented upon re-entry into ambient light and sounds.
-I had an awkward exchange with the polite attendant
+I had an awkward exchange with the polite attendant.

 I pushed the front door open, and stepped out onto the street, back into the fully lit environment.